matias-ceau/scripts/docs/scripts/m3u_creator.sh.md

 ### Notes

+- Ensure that the directory contains audio files, as the script will list all files indiscriminately.
-- This script assumes all files in the directory should be included in the playlist and does not filter by file type.
-Consider modifying it if specific file types are required.
+- The script assumes it is run in a directory that contains media files, and it does not filter file types.
-- If there are subdirectories, they will not be listed in the M3U file.

-> **Critique**
->
+> **Critique**:
-> The script is straightforward but could be enhanced for better usability.
-For instance:
-> - Adding options for filtering files based on extensions (e.g., only `.mp3` or `.wav` files).
-> - Including error handling to check if the directory is empty or if there are no suitable files for the playlist.
-> - Allowing the user to specify the output file name instead of using the default directory name could improve flexibility.
+> The script currently lists all files without filtering for audio formats.
+Adding additional functionality to filter files (e.g., `.mp3`, `.wav`, etc.) would provide a more practical output.
+Additionally, the script could benefit from error handling to manage situations where no files exist in the directory.
+This would make it more robust for different user scenarios.